Club Shay Shay - Warren G Part 2

 Right.

-I didn't cook at all of them.
+i didn't cook that all of them really

-All the tours we've done been on, me, Snoop, and Wiz just did a tour
+all the tours we've done been on me snoop and wiz just did a tour

+cook pit master on the tour.
 I said, Snoop, I can't do that.

 I'm already performing here and I'm performing with you.
+I can't cook all this goddamn food.

 But he really wanted me to cook.

 And I was like, I will, but I can't do it like you want me to do it, but I do it here.
+Here and there.

 Here, here, here, here.